SazzzNiziyan/trip_planner/README.md

 ## 📊 Dataset

-Our recommendation engine uses a custom dataset of destinations, each annotated with features such as category, best season, indicative budget, and family suitability.
+Our engine uses a custom, expanded dataset of destinations.
+Each entry includes category, best season, budget, family suitability, and new real-time updates.

 *Want to contribute destinations?
 See the [Contribution](#contributing) section!*

 ---

 ## 🚀 Example Usage

+1. **Sign In or Continue as Guest**
-1. **Input Preferences:**
+2. **Input Preferences:**
-   Fill in your desired location, travel type, season, budget, and group size.
+   Enter location, travel type, season, budget, and group size.
-2. **Get Recommendations:**
-   Instantly receive a list of destinations, ranked by how well they match your preferences.
-3. **Plan Your Trip:**
-   Explore details and plan your next adventure with confidence!
+3. **Explore Map:**
+   View personalized recommendations on an interactive map.
+4. **Save/Share:**
+   Save trips to your profile or share with friends.

 ---